OleksiyRudenko/taxret-ngmd/structure.md

 to unveil in more details?*

 In finance it is normally said *This is our technical result, which comprises of ...
-[1000 accounts drilling down to every single transaction] ...*
+1000 accounts drilling down to every single transaction...*

-So, we just employ the same approach: the outcome and then explanation helping track the reasoning.
+So, we just employ the same approach: the outcome followed by explanations and reasoning.

 ## Outcome
 ###### [Structure [S100](#structure-s100)]